 I also split the old Chapter 3 on integrals into two chapters, Chapters 4 and 5.
 I also introduce the integral chapter with a section on finite series so that problems concerning writing limits of Riemann sums as definite integrals, and vice versa, could be included.
-With the new focus on limits of Riemann sums, I felt it prudent to reinforce this by deriving the definite integrals of $x^2$ and $x^3$ using this technique.
+With the new focus on limits of Riemann sums, I felt it prudent to reinforce this by deriving the definite integrals of x^2 and x^3 using this technique.
 As a result, I no longer need Simpson's rule to do this, and it has been removed.
 A section on "properties of areas" is new: specific attention is given to finding the area between curves which was lacking in previous editions.
-I also reluctantly removed the section on hyperbolic functions from the second edition, but I have re-instated it here.
-Hyperbolic functions remain excluded from the AP Calculus BC course description, but I believe these are useful and interesting functions.
+I also relctnatly removed the section on hyperbolic functions in order to stream-line the book.